Finding the best savings account The different types of savings account

 Cash Isas do not always offer the most attractive interest rates on the market, but their tax-free status means they can provide savers with better returns than standard savings accounts – even where these are advertising higher rates.

-There’s a limit to how much you can put in a cash Isa each year – currently set at £5,760 for the 2013/2014 tax year.
+There’s a limit to how much you can put in a cash Isa each year – currently set at £5,940 for the 2014/2015 tax year.
+The overall Isa limit will increase to £15,000 on 1 July 2014, which can be made up of cash, stocks and shares, or a combination of both.
 Once you’ve used this up, you will need to opt for another type of account if you want to continue saving.

 Go further: Best Rate cash Isas - find the most competitive rates in the market today

 To find the best rate for you, compare the gross (before tax) interest rate offered on a cash Isa with the net (after 20% tax) rate you would receive from a standard savings account.

 Bear in mind that if you're a higher rate taxpayer, the net interest you would earn on savings held in a standard account will be even lower than the net rate advertised, as you are liable to pay 40% tax on any interest you earn.

 If you are a non-taxpayer, you won’t have to pay tax on the interest you earn from any savings – so there’s no need to hold your money in an Isa if a standard account offers you a higher gross rate.